 First, let’s take a look at who’s actually completing your feedback surveys.
 By feedback survey, we mean any survey that asks people to give their thoughts after they’ve used a product or service, visited a store (online or in person), or spoken with a customer service rep.

-Of the 89% who receive surveys, 67% say they complete at least half of them or more!
+Of those who receive surveys, about 2 in every 3 say they complete at least half of them or more!
 (Tweet this.)
-And whether you’re sending feedback surveys to customers, healthcare patients, or just about anybody else, here’s how you can do your best to keep respondents happy:
+And whether you’re sending feedback surveys to customers, healthcare patients, or just about anybody else, there are 5 tactics you can take to keep respondents happy:

 1. Go Online